restfb/restfb/README.md

 Just type

-    ant dist

-...and you're done.

-For the maven users, you can simply type

-    maven package
+    mvn package

-and the jars will be built.
+and the jars will be built and can be found in the `target` folder.

 ## Usage and examples

 We provide well-curated [documentation](http://restfb.com/documentation/) with many code examples.
 These are all clearly commented and give a good overview of the functionality RestFB provides.

-Additionally, you can take a look at the integration tests here on GitHub.
+Additionally, you can take a look at the integration tests [here](https://github.com/restfb/restfb/tree/master/src/test/java/com/restfb/integration) on GitHub.
 Some interesting use cases are exercised there and you can get a good idea of the different features that are provided by RestFB.

 There is also the [example project](https://github.com/restfb/restfb-examples) on GitHub.
 It contains a suite of tools that can be triggered via Maven calls.
 Additionally, for the fetch and publish example, you can find a JavaFX code sample that shows how an embedded browser is used to fetch a user access token.